YK7188/YK_Lab/16-Mobile app configration/README.md

 Expected behavior:

-Data from an unmanaged app can be received by a managed app.
+- Data from an unmanaged app can be received by a managed app.
-The imported data cannot be shared from the managed app to an unmanaged app because the data is treated as organizational data.
+- The imported data cannot be shared from the managed app to an unmanaged app because the data is treated as organizational data. ("send org data to other apps" applied)

 #### Results